Skip to content

 2023 BIICL Annual WTO Conference

-Technology and Trade: Challenges and Opportunities
+Trade and Technology: Challenges and Opportunities (Hybrid)

 Venue: British Institute of International and Comparative Law, Charles Clore House, 17 Russell Square, London and Online